cookm353/ExpressJobly/readme.md

 #### **`POST /auth/register`**

-Registration route which accepts a username, password, first name, last name, and email address, and returns a token which can be used for other requests.
+- Registration route which accepts a username, password, first name, last name, and email address, and returns a token which can be used for other requests
+- Authorization level required: none

 ```JavaScript
 { username, password, firstName, lastName, email } => { token }